Farama-Foundation/ViZDoom/doc/ConfigFile.md

 # Configuration files
-Instead of configuring the ViZDoom in code, you can load it from configuration file(s).
+Instead of configuring the ViZDoom in code, you can load it from the configuration file(s).
 Each file is read sequentially, so multiple entries with the same key will overwrite previous entries.

 ## <a name="format"></a> Format
 Each entry in a configraution file is a pair of **key** and **value** separated by an equal sign (**"="**).
 The file format should also abide the following rules: